-(a) An employee or her union representative, with the written authority of the employee, shall be entitled to review an employee's personnel file.
+(a) An employee or the employee's union representative, with the written authority of the employee, shall be entitled to review an employee's personnel file.
 The Employer will provide copies of the entries as requested.
 The employee shall give the Employer sufficient notice prior to accessing such information.